coil-kt/coil/README.md

 val imageLoader = context.imageLoader
 ```

-Optionally, you can create your own `ImageLoader` instance(s) and inject them with dependency injection:

 `ImageLoader`s are designed to be shareable and are most efficient when you create a single instance and share it throughout your app.
 That said, you can also create your own `ImageLoader` instance(s):

 ```kotlin